antonin-a/docs/pages/cloud/sap/concept-dedicated-server-and-hpc/guide.it-it.md

 #### Network connectivity

 As with the primary OVHcloud location, we recommend using OVHcloud Connect.
-If this solution is not suitable for you, a point-to-point VPN can be deployed with NSX Edge for the second OVHcloud location.
+If this solution is not suitable for you, a point-to-point VPN can also be deployed with NSX Edge for the second OVHcloud location.

 #### SAP HANA database